lange-am/OCSVM_PLUS/README.md

 ![alt text](ocsvm.png)
 ![alt text](ocsvm+.png)

 OCSVM+ models the domain boundary distances (slack  variables `xi` in the original `nu`-SVM, which characterize the measure of data point anomality) through parameterization with privileged features.
 In this example, the points to the left of the origin have a chaotic priviliged coordinate, while the points to the right are close in priviliged space.
 Such privileged information shifts approximated domain to the right, because the left points show higher anomality.
-For OCSVM `nu=0.5` is both the upper bound of the fraction of anomalies and the lower bound of the fraction of support vectors.
+For OCSVM the parameter `nu=0.5` is both the upper bound of the fraction of anomalies and the lower bound of the fraction of support vectors.
 For OCSVM+ `nu` is still the upper bound of the fraction of anomalies, but no longer the lower bound of the fraction of support vectors.

 ## Third party software
 STLCACHE library https://github.com/akashihi/stlcache is used for caching the values of kernel functions, many thanks to the authors.